polyaxon/polyaxon/docs/templates/customization/customize_node_scheduling.md

 ## Node Selectors

-Polyaxon comes with 2 node selectors to assign pods to nodes
+Polyaxon comes with 4 node selectors to assign pods to nodes

   * `core`: the core polyaxon platform
   * `experiments`: all user's experiments scheduled by polyaxon
+  * `jobs`: all user's generic jobs scheduled by polyaxon
+  * `builds`: all build jobs scheduled by polyaxon

 Additionally every dependency in our helm package, exposes a node selector option.